 Gwynn Turnbull Weaver, a Northern California horsewoman, has been immersed in many different equine disciplines.
 She created and directed The Californios Ranch Roping and Stock Horse Contest in 2000 to give followers of the discipline a place to compete.
 Gwynn and husband Dave Weaver live outside of Orland, California, and spend their summers traveling the western U.S. conducting ranch roping clinics.
 Learn more: www.thecalifornios.com

 Heather Smith Thomas grew up on a ranch near Salmon, Idaho.
-She is the author of 20 books and thousands of articles on animal health care.
+She is the author of 23 books and thousands of articles on animal health care.
 Her books include Essential Guide to Calving, Getting Started with Beef & Dairy Cattle.
+The 4th edition of my book Storey’s Guide to Training Horses was just published with updated info and many new photographs.
 She and her husband Lynn Thomas have been raising beef cattle and a few horses on their ranch in central Idaho since 1967.

 Jack Young has trained and shown, mostly working cow horses.
 His background includes cowboying in California and Nevada, running his own training stables, judging both English and western events, and running the horse unit at Fresno State.
 He worked around Ray Hunt in his pre-clinic days for several years.
 He rides a few outside horses and gives lessons at their home in Winnemucca, Nevada.
 Learn more: www.jackyoungclinics.com